yaccio/orchid/README.md

 # Orchid
 Command line application and CI server for execute a defined set of jobs locally and remotely through the same interface.
-The project focuses and simple deployment and easy replication of everything  needed for deployment accross computers.
+The project focuses on simple deployment and easy replication of everything  needed for deployment accross computers.
 The application is written entirely in Go.